-The example below shows how PyCharm applies the abovementioned rules to detect a reference to an issue in a commit message and compose a link to it in the issue tracking system.
+The example below shows how PyCharm applies the mentioned rules to detect a reference to an issue in a commit message and compose a link to it in the issue tracking system.

-This regular expressions matches all character strings that consist of two substrings separated by an n-dash character:
+This regular expression matches all character strings that consist of two substrings separated by an n-dash character:

 Matching issue ID

 PyCharm detects the following reference to an issue in the commit message of interest:

 Composed issue link